Ralph Bagnold: Later work

 After the war Bagnold continued to work in the field of the geological science, and he published academic papers into his nineties.
 He made significant contributions to the understanding of desert terrain such as sand dunes, ripples and sheets.
 He developed the dimensionless "Bagnold number" and "Bagnold formula" for characterising sand flow.
 He gave a constitutive relation for a suspension of neutrally buoyant particles in a Newtonian fluid.
 He also proposed a model for "singing sands". and made contributions to the science of Sedimentology.
 His work received a number of awards.
 He was the 1969 recipient of the G. K. Warren Prize from the National Academy of Sciences.
 In 1971 he received the Wollaston Medal, the highest award granted by the Geological Society of London, and in 1981 the David Linton Award of the British Geomorphological Research Group.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1974.
 Other awards included the 1970 Penrose Medal by the Geological Society of America; and the Sorby Medal from the International Association of Sedimentologists.
 He also received honorary D.Sc. degrees from both the University of East Anglia and the Danish University of Aarhus.

 Death

-In his final years, Bagnold lived in Edenbridge in the county of Kent in England.
+In his final years, Bagnold lived in Blackheath, South East London.
 He died at Hither Green on 28 May 1990 at the age of 94.